 About

-LaMarr Labs exists because the organizations with the most quantum cryptographic exposure have the least operational clarity on what the transition actually requires.
+LaMarr Labs exists because the organizations with the most at stake in the post-quantum transition have the least operational clarity on what it actually requires.

 The Perspective Behind the Framework

 “Eight years managing classified cryptographic systems under NSA directives yields a specific vantage point.
-The gaps in enterprise cryptographic governance are visible from inside the systems — and that is where this practice was built.”
+The gaps in enterprise cryptographic governance are visible from inside the systems.
+That is where this practice was built.”

 8 years · USAF COMSEC Specialist